kusumotonorio/factlog/README.md

 In the above code, predicates end with the character `o`, which is a convention borrowed from miniKanren and so on, and means relation.
 This is not necessary, but it is useful for reducing conflicts with the words of, the parent language, Factor.
 We really want to write them as: `cat°`, `mouse°` and `creature°`, but we use `o` because it's easy to type.

-**Goals** are the questions that logica tries to meet to be true.
+**Goals** are questions that logica tries to meet to be true.
 To represent a goal, write an array with a predicate followed by zero or more arguments. logica converts such definitions to internal representations.
 ```
 { PREDICATE ARG1 ARG2 ... }
 { PREDICATE }